 Besides sulfites, our goal is to add nothing else.
 If all goes well, we will allow spontaneous fermentation, natural malo-lactic conversion, and basically let the wine gods perform their magical metamorphosis.

 But the gods can be fickle.
 If we find an unhealthy fermentation, we may add yeast and/or yeast nutrients (always OMRI listed for organic use) to help feed the natural yeast and ensure their happiness.
 If the vintage results in grapes that are over-ripe, or unbalanced in their acidity (both somewhat common occurrences in California), we may add minimal amounts of water or tartaric acid to both protect and balance the wine.
 That’s pretty much all that would be added to our wines.
-Even though these are non-toxic, natural substances, we use them as a last resort.
+Even though all of these are non-toxic, natural substances, we seldom use them and only as a last resort.

 Our wine making is a minimal intervention approach – more wine “escorting” than making.
 Each batch of each vintage is handled uniquely, based on what we believe will elicit the greatest, most delicious quality from the grapes.
 Go to our Buy Wine page to learn about how specific wines were made.